himadri-013/Digit-Classification-with-Manually-Implemented-ANN/README.md

 # **🔹Handwritten Digit Classification using a Manually Implemented ANN**

-This project implements a simple **Artificial Neural Network (ANN) from scratch** using Python to classify **handwritten digits**.
+This project implements a simple **Multi Layer Perceptron(MLP) from scratch** using Python to classify **handwritten digits**.
 The neural network is trained on preprocessed image data and includes a **single hidden layer**.
 The objective is to demonstrate how an ANN works internally—without relying on libraries like TensorFlow or PyTorch.

 ## 🧠 Features